In what stage of mitosis are the sister chromatids pulled apart? | Channels for Pearson+

 1

-Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
+Understand the process of mitosis, which is the division of a eukaryotic cell's nucleus into two genetically identical nuclei.
 Mitosis consists of several stages: prophase, metaphase, anaphase, and telophase.

 In metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
-The spindle fibers attach to the centromeres of the sister chromatids.
+The sister chromatids are still attached to each other at the centromere.

 During anaphase, the centromeres split, and the spindle fibers pull the sister chromatids apart toward opposite poles of the cell.
-This is the key event that defines anaphase.
+This is the stage where the separation of sister chromatids occurs.

 Watch next